Remembering Troy Gentry Two Years After Fatal Helicopter Crash

-Troy Gentry died in a helicopter crash on Friday, September 8th at the age of 50.
+It reminded me of somebody else that passed away, two years ago this Sunday, September 8.
+Troy Gentry died in a helicopter crash on Friday, September 8, 2017 at the age of 50.

-I had the opportunity to meet Troy Gentry twice.
+I had the opportunity to meet T-Roy twice.
 The first time was when Montgomery Gentry were on their way up and playing at the Delaware County Fair in Walton in 1996.
-I still remember them saying on stage that they were “going to party all night long.”
+I still remember them saying on stage that they were "going to party all night long."

-The show was done at 10:30 and I turned to my friend and said, “They said they were going to party all night long but they didn’t say it was going to be with us.”
+The show was done at 10:30 and I turned to my friend and said, "They said they were going to party all night long."
+My friend replied, They didn't say it was going to be with us."
 It was an awesome night.

 Fast forward 20 years to 2016 and the Toyota Country Lights Festival at NYSEG Stadium.
 They hadn't had a hit since 2011 and they could have been a bitter band on tour trying to relive the glory days.

 They were as friendly as they could be and kind with their time with everybody.
-T Roy (that’s what Eddie calls him, just listen to the song “Our Town.”) walked around and had is picture taken with everybody.
+T-Roy (that's what Eddie calls him, just listen to the song "Our Town.") walked around and had his picture taken with everybody.